SamudraUduwaka/Todo-App/README.md

 # To-do App

-A new Flutter project.
+My first approach for a Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+According to my point, this project is a starting approach for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+A few resources to get you started if this is your first Flutter project as well  :)

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)